An $\alpha$-potential game framework for $N$-player dynamic games: Stochastic differential game and its -potential function

 \section{Stochastic differential game and its $\a$-potential function}

 This section characterizes $\alpha$-potential function \eqref{eq:Phi} given in Theorem \ref{thm:potential_hessian} for stochastic differential games whose state dynamics is a controlled diffusion.
-Under suitable regularity conditions, the linear derivative of value functions are characterized through the sensitivity processes of the state dynamics with respect to controls.
+Under suitable regularity conditions, the linear derivative of { objective function}s are characterized through the sensitivity processes of the state dynamics with respect to controls.

 Let $T\in (0,\infty)$, let $(\Omega,\cF,\sP)$ be a complete probability space on which an $m$-dimensional Brownian motion $W=(W_t)_{t\ge 0}$ is defined, and let $\sF $ be the $\sP$-completion of the filtration generated by $W$.
 For each $p\ge 1$ and Euclidean space $(E,|\cdot|)$, let $\cS^p( E)$ be the space of $E$-valued $\sF$-progressively measurable processes $X:\Omega\times [0,T]\to E$ satisfying $\|X\|_{\cS^p(E)}=\sE[\sup_{s\in [0,T]}|X_s|^p]^{1/p}<\infty$, and let $\cH^p(E)$ be the space of $E$-valued $\sF$-progressively measurable processes $X:\Omega\times [0,T]\to E$ satisfying $\|X\|_{\cH^p(E)}=\sE[\int_0^T|X_s|^p\d s]^{1/p}<\infty$.
 With a slight abuse of notation, for any $m,n\in \sN$, we identify the product spaces $ \cS^p(\sR^n)^m$ and $\cH^p(\sR^n)^m$ with $\cS^p(\sR^{mn})$ and $\cH^p(\sR^{mn})$, respectively.